Property for Service Tax Basis

 -

-Since the value of the service's value was agreed upon prior to exchange, the property's basis is the service's dollar value.
+Unless the value of the service's value is agreed upon prior to exchange, the property's basis is its fair market value.